eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

     false (0) otherwise.
 Supports inductionLoop and laneAreaDetectors.
 Also supports omitting the prefix of the detector id. (see 'z:')
   - 'g:TLSINDEX': returns current green duration in seconds for link with the given index
   - 'r:TLSINDEX': returns current red duration in seconds for link with the given index
+  - 'c:': returns the time within the current cycle
 - Symbolic names for [pre-defined expressions](#named_expressions)

 The following constraints apply to expressions: